rweich/semantic-release-config/README.md

 # semantic-release-config

-default config for my ts-projects
+Default config for my ts-projects. foo more

 ## Installation